-You have enrolled in CIS 308 which is a NON-CREDIT course.
-However, this PC Security Basics course is also offered for credit.
-Noncredit courses are tuition-free.
+You have enrolled in CIS 108 which is a CREDIT course.
+However, this PC Security Basics course is also offered for noncredit.
+Non-credit courses are tuition-free.

 Students enrolled in CIS 108 and CIS 308 will be joined together into the same Canvas shell.
 Both CIS 108 and CIS 308 are mirrored courses such that that all assignments and instruction are identical.